Stepping Down as a Presonal Representative

 A Personal Representative (also called “Executor”) is the person appointed to administer the estate of someone who has passed away.
 The Personal Representative is responsible for gathering and safeguarding the assets of the deceased, ensuring that all debts and expenses of administration are paid, and distributing the deceased person’s assets to the beneficiaries named in the deceased person’s Will.
 In addition, the Personal Representative is responsible to report to the Court during the various stages of administration of the estate.

 Importantly, being named in a person’s Will is only a nomination, not an actual appointment.
-Before serving, a person nominated as Personal Representative must first be appointed by the court before they can officially serve in that capacity.
+Before serving, a person nominated as Personal Representative must first be appointed by the Court before they can officially serve in that capacity.

 What factors should you consider when deciding whether or not to accept the nomination?